The Power of Common Sense

 As I’ve reflected on this experience over the last few days, I’ve realized that far too often in the motorcoach business, we are this park ranger: well-intentioned, but so set on enforcing policy and so focused on our operational and procedural norms that customers have the same frustrations with us that I had with him.

-What we referred to as a “point and click” revolution just a few years ago is no longer even that, as that term specifically referenced the use of a desktop computer and mouse.
-Today’s world is “tap-and-go”, with people having most of their daily online interactions with the web on mobile devices.
+What we referred to as a “point and click” revolution just a few years ago is no longer even that, as that term specifically referenced the use of a desktop computer and a mouse.
+Today’s world is “tap-and-go”, with people having most of their daily online interactions with the web through touch interfaced mobile devices.

 We must realize that the new normal is simple, fast, and easy.
 Our customers use things like Uber, Amazon, and Doordash all the time.
 One tap, and boom: someone picks them up, groceries are delivered to their house in a few hours, or a hot meal is on their doorstep in minutes.
 All of these advances encourage a reliance on technology to simplify our lives.